Issue(s): X-Factor #96, X-Factor #97, X-Factor #98, X-Factor #99, X-Factor #100

 She'll be seen again.

 This started off ok and i do think DeMatteis can do well with these characters with the right plot.
 The art by both Greg Luzniak and Jan Duursema (who alternate issues) is kind of cartoony, which feels right for the downtime moments, but is kind of off-putting when things get more serious.
 Regarding the plot, at least most of the characters are skeptical of Haven's philosophy, so it's not like in some DeMatteis stories where we're supposed to be taking his stuff at face value.
 But it's still pretty tedious when it comes right down to it.
 There is a lot of standing around and not much for most characters to do, and Haven having a gigantic organization out of nowhere is not very credible.
-I asked in the entry to last issue if X-Factor was just going to be one giant slog going forward, and some people said that DeMatteis' run was good or at least better than what follows.
+I asked in the entry for last issue if X-Factor was just going to be one giant slog going forward, and some people said that DeMatteis' run was good or at least better than what follows.
 I can see why people like some of the elements here.
 I'm also realizing that we're almost done with DeMatteis' "run"; Todd DeZago begins co-writing with issue #103 and DeMatteis is completely gone by issue #106.
 So this is really the bulk of DeMatteis's X-Factor.
 And i mean if it only gets worse from here then the Mahapralaya can't come soon enough.

 Statement of Ownership Total Paid Circulation: Average of Past 12 months = 423,808.
 Single issue closest to filing date = 665,700.